 - Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper.
 Shape the dough into 1-inch balls and place 2-inches apart on the prepared pan.
 Make an indention in the center of each cookie with a small finger - pushing straight down trying not to flatten the dough ball.
 The edges of the dough may crack slightly.
 Push the cracked dough back together to make a smooth ball.
 Filled each ball with a heaping 1/4 teaspoon of lemon curd.

 - Bake for 15 minutes or until the edges are lightly browned.
 Remove from the oven and allow the cookies to rest on the pan for a minute or two before transferring to a cooling rack.
 Cool completely before icing.

-- For the glaze combine the 1 cup confectioners' sugar and the juice of ½ lime and whisk until smooth.
+For the glaze combine the 1 cup powdered sugar and the juice of 1/2 lime and whisk until smooth.
 Thicken or thin as desired and drizzle over cooled cookies.
 Allow the icing to fully set then refrigerate leftovers.